Skip to main content

 Physical activity is a powerful modulator of hormonal balance, with different types of exercise eliciting distinct and beneficial responses.
 The key is to match the type and intensity of exercise to your specific goals and current state of health.

-A body under significant may respond poorly to high-intensity training, which can act as an additional stressor and further elevate cortisol.
+A body under significant chronic stress may respond poorly to high-intensity training, which can act as an additional stressor and further elevate cortisol.
 In such cases, restorative activities like walking, yoga, and swimming can be more beneficial, helping to down-regulate the HPA axis and improve insulin sensitivity.

-For individuals seeking to improve body composition and metabolic health, and high-intensity interval training (HIIT) offer unique advantages.
+For individuals seeking to improve body composition and metabolic health, resistance training and high-intensity interval training (HIIT) offer unique advantages.
 Resistance training creates a significant stimulus for the release of anabolic hormones, including testosterone and growth hormone.

 These hormones are critical for building and maintaining muscle mass, which itself is a metabolically active tissue that improves glucose disposal and insulin sensitivity.
 HIIT, characterized by short bursts of intense effort followed by brief recovery periods, has been shown to be particularly effective at improving insulin sensitivity and mitochondrial function.